MeechYourGoals/grew-trips/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Configuring the Gemini API

+The Supabase edge function `gemini-chat` requires a `GEMINI_API_KEY` environment variable.
+Set this variable in your deployment environment with your Google Gemini API key so the app can retrieve real responses.